stecasta/lane-detection/writeup.md

 ![alt text][image1]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential Shortcomings of Current Pipeline.

 One potential shortcoming would be what would happen when ...